zaphosting/docs/docs/vserver-windows-foundry.md

 <Tabs>
 <TabItem value="powershell" label="Via Powershell" default>

-Open your Windows search box, and search for **Powershell**.
+Open your Windows search box, and search for **PowerShell**.
 Make sure to right-click and **Run as Administrator** so that permissions are accessible and everything works correctly.

 :::info
-Ensure you run your Powershell in Administrator mode, otherwise the settings may not apply correctly.
+Ensure you run your PowerShell in Administrator mode, otherwise the settings may not apply correctly.
 :::

-Next, copy and paste the following commands into your Powershell Prompt:
+Next, copy and paste the following commands into your PowerShell Prompt:
 ```
 New-NetFirewallRule -DisplayName "Foundry Server" -Direction Inbound -LocalPort 3724,27015  -Protocol TCP -Action Allow
 New-NetFirewallRule -DisplayName "Foundry Server" -Direction Inbound -LocalPort 3724,27015 -Protocol UDP -Action Allow